-On February 23, 2018 I visited Mission Santa Clara, within the property of Santa Clara University, for my first time.
-I have been to other missions in the Bay Area, such as in Santa Cruz and Monterey before, but Mission Santa Clara is the most fascinating of the ones I’ve seen.
+On February 23, 2018 I visited Mission Santa Clara de Asís, within the property of Santa Clara University, for my first time.
+I have been to other missions in the Bay Area, such as in Santa Cruz and Monterey before, but Mission Santa Clara was the most fascinating of the ones I had seen at that time.

 Inside of the church there are several paintings and sculptures of Jesus and of various Christian saints.
 There are multiple silk sheets and plaques at the main entrance with information on the Spaniards that built the mission itself.
 The grounds around the church are built in a Spanish style decor which Santa Clara University has preserved.